navaris/appshell/packages/manifest-webpack-plugin/README.md

 # @appshell/manifest-webpack-plugin

-Emits appshell manifest template used to generate a `global appshell manifest` for building micro-frontends with Webpack Module Federation and Appshell.
+Emits an appshell manifest template for building micro-frontends with Appshell and Webpack Module Federation.
+The appshell manifest template is subseqently processed to generate an `appshell manifest`.

 Working examples can be found [here](https://github.com/navaris/appshell/tree/main/examples).